BroadbandForum/usp-test/01-messages-and-path-names.md

     Alias, Recipient, and ID.
 The values of Alias and ID must differ between the two CreatedObjectResults, and the values of Recipient must be identical.
-Alternatively, the OperationSuccess contains 2 elements in the unique key map if the Alias parameter is not supported: Recipient, and ID.
+Alternatively, the OperationSuccess contains 2 elements in the unique key map if the Alias parameter is not supported: 'Recipient', and 'ID'.
 In this case the values of ID must differ between the two CreatedObjectResults, and the values of Recipient must be identical.

 ## 1.82 Get message with unmatched search expression